Post-Quantum Cryptography: How Governments Worldwide Are Shaping the Transition Ahead

 The approach became more concrete in June 2025, when the Commission and Member States published the first roadmap deliverable.
 This introduced explicit milestones: initial national strategies by the end of 2026, transition of high-risk and critical infrastructure systems by 2030, and completion of the long tail of systems by 2035 where practically feasible.

 Importantly, PQC is not treated as a standalone cryptography program.
-It is positioned as part of broader cyber risk management and compliance, explicitly linked to frameworks such as NIS2 and financial-sector resilience requirements.
+It is positioned as part of broader cyber risk management and compliance, explicitly linked to frameworks such as NIS2, DORA for the financial sector, and the Cyber Resilience Act for products entering the Single Market.

 United Kingdom: Supervisory Pressure Over Legislation

-The transition is structured in clear phases: by 2026, organizations across government, financial services, and critical national infrastructure are expected to have completed cryptographic discovery, inventory, and dependency mapping, with formal transition plans in place; from 2026 to 2029, the focus shifts to early execution, including vendor alignment and hybrid deployments; and from 2030 to 2035, wider migration is expected as implementations mature.
+The transition is structured in clear phases: by 2028, organizations across government, financial services, and critical national infrastructure are expected to have completed cryptographic discovery, inventory, and dependency mapping, with formal transition plans in place; from 2028 to 2031, the focus shifts to early execution, including vendor alignment, hybrid deployments, and the highest-priority system upgrades; and from 2031 to 2035, wider migration is expected as implementations mature.

-While the guidance is not legally binding, PQC readiness is increasingly treated as a supervisory benchmark within broader cyber resilience and operational risk oversight.
+While the guidance is not legally binding, PQC readiness is increasingly treated as a supervisory benchmark within broader cyber resilience and operational risk oversight, particularly for regulated sectors such as financial services and the National Health Service.

 Canada: Planning and Reporting as Formal Obligations

 Canada has published a formal, time-bound roadmap for migrating federal non-classified IT systems to post-quantum cryptography.
-Federal departments must submit initial PQC transition plans by April 2026, report progress annually, complete migration of high-priority systems by 2031, and transition remaining systems by 2035.
+Under ITSM.40.001, issued by the Canadian Centre for Cyber Security in June 2025, federal departments were required to submit initial PQC transition plans by April 2026, report progress annually thereafter, complete migration of high-priority systems by the end of 2031, and transition remaining systems by the end of 2035.

 Australia: Readiness First, Migration Next